Vested Summit 2019 Conference Workshop

 Empathy is a skill like any other: we can train it individually or in teams.
 For one to empathize, they need to have at least some empathic ability and some proximity to the person with whom they want to empathize.

 We can train empathic ability by practicing mindfulness meditation, taking acting classes, and consciously experiencing life in new, different ways.
-We can increase proximity by conducting research, interviewing people, simulating people’s contexts (VR, special equipment), or immersing ourselves in people’s contexts.
+We can increase proximity by conducting research, interviewing people, simulating people’s contexts (VR, special equipment), or putting ourselves in people’s contexts.

 - The Ladder of Sustainable Engagement, uxdesign.cc